 In a more subtle way, the illusion that gravity might provide propulsive power tends to discourage a conscious focus on pushing against the ground.
 A short time on stance is only possible if there is a strong push, but perhaps paradoxically, for most athletes, conscious focus on the push is counter-productive.
 It is likely to lead to delay on stance – the opposite of what is required.
 Effective push-off from stance requires precise timing.
 For most runners, this precision is best achieved automatically.
 A cue that minimises potentially harmful conscious interference with the precision of timing is likely to be beneficial.

-While a cue that promotes an automatic rapid lift off from stance is likely to be beneficial, I would prefer to employ a cue that are based on sound science rather than one based on illusionary theory.
+While a cue that promotes an automatic rapid lift off from stance is likely to be beneficial, I would prefer to employ a cue that is based on sound science rather than one based on illusionary theory.
 One consequence of spending a short time on stance is a relatively long airborne time associated with a relatively large amount of flexion and hip and knee of the swinging leg.
 I find that conscious focus on the swing rather than the push can be the most effective way to minimise harmful conscious interference with the precision of timing of the push.

 The focus on an upward and forward swing of the thigh should be combined with a focus on a sharp swing of the arm in a downwards and backward direction.
 Our brains are wired to produce coordinated oppositely directed movements of the leg and arm.
 Because the brain can apply more finely tuned control of our arms and hands than to our legs and feet, more precise control can be achieved by placing the main focus on the arm swing.
 Precision in timing of the flexion of the hip is necessary to ensure that the swing does not lead to over-striding .